dinvincible98/Dice_in_the_box/README.md

 ![2020-12-08 10-57](https://user-images.githubusercontent.com/70287453/101658699-defae280-3a0a-11eb-86d6-e8e3f1ea89b1.jpeg)

-* Transformation of frames in program are list below:
+* Transformations of frame in the program are list below:

       g_WB1: The transformation from world to center of the box(0, x_box, y_box)